He's Keith Murray

 He's Keith Murray is the fourth solo studio album by American rapper Keith Murray.
-It was released on April 29, 2003, through Def Jam Recordings, making it his only studio album for the label.
+It was released on April 29, 2003, through Erick Sermon's Def Squad Records and Def Jam Recordings, making it his only studio album for the latter label.
 The recording sessions took place at Fox Hole Studios, Mirror Image in New York City, The Music Grinder in Los Angeles, L.I.T.E.
 Studios in Long Island, Patchwerk Studios in Atlanta, and Bearsville Sound Studios in Bearsville, New York.
 The album was produced by Erick Sermon, Jamie Foxx, DJ Clark Kent, DJ Khalil, Jazze Pha, Just Blaze, Keith Murray, Omen, Poke and Tone, Qur'an Goodman, Ruggedness, and Pete Rock.
-It features guest appearances from Def Squad, Jamie Foxx, Busta Rhymes, Joe Hooker, Kel-Vicious and Jessica Rivera.
+It features guest appearances from Def Squad, Jamie Foxx, Busta Rhymes, Joe Hooker, and Kel-Vicious.

 The album peaked at number 40 on the Billboard 200 and number 11 on the Top R&B/Hip-Hop Albums in the United States.
 Its lead single "Yeah Yeah U Know It" made it to number 99 on the Billboard Hot 100 and number 50 on the Hot R&B/Hip-Hop Songs.